wkh237/react-native-fetch-blob/README.md

 ```

-Also, if you're going to use `Android Download Manager` you have to add this to `AndroidManifetst.xml`
+Also, if you're going to use `Android Download Manager` you have to add this to `AndroidManifest.xml`

 ```diff
     <intent-filter>